0xcert/framework/docs/api/ethereum.md

 | Argument | Description
 |-|-|-
 | options.assetLedgerSource | A `string` representing the URL to the compiled ERC-721 related smart contract definition file.
-| options.requiredConfirmations | An `integer` representing the number of confirmations needed for mutations to be considered as confirmed.
+| options.requiredConfirmations | An `integer` representing the number of confirmations needed for mutations to be considered confirmed.
 It defaults to `1`.
-| options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 stransfers (**tranfers?**).
+| options.unsafeRecipientIds | A list of `strings` representing smart contract addresses that do not support safe ERC-721 transfers.
 | options.valueLedgerSource | A `string` representing the URL to the compiled ERC-20 related smart contract definition file.

 **Usage**